 Watch a drawing demo on how to draw clothing, starting with a brief discussion to explain the different fold types.
-There are several different fold types: pipe fold, moving fold, half lock fold, dead fold, diaper fold, zig zag fold, and spiral fold.

 The drawing demo shows drawing techniques using Procreate and colored pencils on how to draw moving folds while also talking about the challenges of drawing clothing and providing advice for how to start.

 - Reviewing all the fold types: pipe fold, diaper fold, spiral fold, dead fold, zig zag fold, half lock fold.

 - Focus on the largest shapes and any curves in the folds.

 - Moving folds have very little tension compared to other folds.

 - Observing clothing that involves multiple fold types.

 - Don’t get stuck on all the tiniest folds in the moving folds.

 - Think of the moving folds as the opposite of a dead fold.